Computer Engineering

 Career Outcomes

-The First Destination Survey is administered bi-annually to all bachelor’s and master’s degree students who participated in the December, April, or August commencement exercises.
+The Career Outcomes Survey is administered bi-annually to all bachelor’s and master’s degree students who participated in the December, April, or August commencement exercises.
 The data below is collected up to six months following graduation by Wentworth Institute of Technology’s Center for Cooperative Education and Career Development.
 This information is collected in accordance with the national standards established by NACE.

 View our comprehensive Class of 2022 report here which includes longitudinal comparisons through 2018.